harding/old-docs-history-bitcoin.org/_includes/guide_payment_processing.md

 For the script to use the protocol buffer, you will need a copy of Google's Protocol Buffer compiler (`protoc`), which is available in most modern Linux package managers and [directly from Google.][protobuf]
-Non-Google protocol buffer compilers are available for a variety of other programming languages.
+Non-Google protocol buffer compilers are available for a variety of programming languages.
 You will also need a copy of the PaymentRequest [Protocol Buffer description][core paymentrequest.proto] from the Bitcoin Core source code.